 - Complete a Master of Laws qualification in 16 months

 - Minimum disruption to professional and personal commitments

-- Focus your studies specifically on corporate governance
+- Focus your studies specifically on enterprise governance

-- Network with leading governance experts and Company Directors
+- Network with leading governance experts and experienced board members

 About the program